gfirem/gfirem/readme.txt

 == Changelog ==

+= 1.1.3 =
+Adding support for shortcode inside the value to tweak the dynamic filter of entries.

 = 1.1.2 =
 Adding a tweak to the Pro level for filter the entries inside of dynamic fields.
 I will add more tweaks for other fields.
 Adding an option to select image field to auto select the upload tab by default.